 The importance of good images

 We are entering a new dynamic era around image use and creation.
-A space where time poor, on the move consumers need to make quick but informed decisions online about products and services.
+A space where time-poor, on the move consumers need to make quick but informed decisions online about products and services.
+(Studies say you’ve got about 50 milliseconds before they make this decision!)
 So what helps people make choices?
 Pricing is the first thing that comes to mind.
 If you’re cheaper than your competitors then you’re in with a chance of winning more customers.
 No brainer right?
 Increasingly however we’re seeing people make decisions based on how a brand makes them feel – gut instinct.
 And nothing helps portray a feeling quite like a great image.
 Images affect the relationships we have, the food we eat and the clothes we wear.
 They impact our decision making around things that are not visually tangible – the bank we use, the insurance company we select and the music we listen to.

 Don't be afraid to be different.
 In a competitive space it can be a great way to stand out from the crowd!